X-Streamly/x-streamly-clients/java/readme.md

 ##### Notes

-   - The Java Streaming API comunicates over HTTP and not HTTPS like all our other APIs.
-This is beucase I haven't ben able to get the
+   - The Java Streaming API communicates over HTTP and not HTTPS like all our other APIs.
+This is because I haven't ben able to get the
-     SSLEngine working with NIO to comunicate via HTTPS.
+     SSLEngine working with NIO to communicate via HTTPS.
 This is on the TODO list, if this is a make or break feature for you please let us know (support@x-stream.ly) and we will move it higher on the list.

 #### Build

-This project is dependend on many other projects, I have included the more mainstream projects as libs in the repository but I will leave it to the user to checkout the socket.io library, bot to make sure you get the lastest and greatest and to make sure that clwillingham gets the credit for his amazing work.
+This project is dependent on many other projects, I have included the more mainstream projects as libs in the repository but I will leave it to the user to checkout the socket.io library, both to make sure you get the lastest and greatest and to make sure that clwillingham gets the credit for his amazing work.

    - [java-socket.io.client](https://github.com/clwillingham/java-socket.io.client) by clwillingham